-Canon G5 X versus Olympus E-M10 II
+Canon G5 X vs Olympus E-M10 II

-The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in October 2015 and August 2015.
+The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in October 2015 and August 2015.
 The G5X is a fixed lens compact, while the E-M10 II is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G5X) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Canon G5 X vs Olympus E-M10 II

 An illustration of the physical size and weight of the Canon G5 X and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The E-M10 II can be obtained in three different colors (black, silver, brown), while the G5X is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably larger (17 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the E-M10 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the E-M10 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 II and their specifications in the Micro Four Thirds Lens Catalog.